szymonmichalski/starid-1/docs/comments.md

 demonstration, testing, and evaluation

-*lb* uses a convolutional network with training and evaluation input files based on the classic mnist format.
+*id1* uses a convolutional network with training and evaluation input files based on the classic mnist format.

-*rb* uses triangular structure in the star image.
+*id* uses triangular structure in the star image.

-*imgop* generates and plots a star image numpy array.
+*libstarsop* generates and plots a star image numpy array.

 *main*